NCGRP/mb1suppl/ConsolidatedREADME.txt

 This document offers details on the analyses conducted, but scripts are not intended to be used as is to perform analyses in another system.
 System dependencies would necessitate many changes to the code here in order to adapt the pipeline.
+This is a "lab notebook" made public so that the methods can be scrutinized and the experiment might be re-created elsewhere, with some effort.
+It is not a software distribution.

 In what follows the integers 50-55 are used to represent the Patellifolia pools.
 50-52 are
 P. patellaris, 53-54 P. procumbens, 55 P. webbiana.
 Analyses were conducted on two